floooh/chips/systems/README.md

     - stdbool.h (for the bool typedef)
     - string.h (for memcpy and memset)
 - The implementation part will additionally include:
-    - assert.h (unless the CHIPS_ASSERT macor is overridden with your own assert macro)
+    - assert.h (unless the CHIPS_ASSERT macro is overridden with your own assert implementation)
 - Except for memset() and memcpy(), no C runtime functions are called in the headers (most importantly, there's no memory allocation or file I/O happening).

 ## Embedding Guide

-The following embedding guide will use the **cpc.h** (Amstrad CPC) as an example, other emulators only differ in details which are explained in the emulator-specific documentation embedded in the respective headers.
+The following embedding guide will use the **cpc.h** header (Amstrad CPC) as an example, other emulators only differ in details which are explained in the emulator-specific documentation embedded in the respective headers.

 In general, you provide:

+- system ROM dumps in memory
 - keyboard input events
-- required system ROM dumps in memory
 - a memory chunk used as shared RGBA8 framebuffer
 - a callback function which receives small packets of audio samples
-- optionally snapshot-, tape- or disk-images in memory to load into the emulator
+- optional snapshot-, tape- or disk-images in memory to load into the emulator

 The emulator provides:

-- the decoded video image as RGBA8 pixels in the provided framebuffer memory chunk
+- a continuously updated RGBA8 video image in the shared framebuffer
 - audio data as a stream of 32-bit float samples in the range -1.0..1.0

-Normally your embedding app will do the following per 60Hz-frame:
+The embedding app will normally do the following per 60Hz-frame:

 - tell the emulator to execute the right number of ticks for the frame duration
-- call the emulator's key up/down functions to communicate keyboard input to the emulator
+- provide keyboard input
 - render the framebuffer

-Independently from the per-frame-work, the emulator will call your audio callback whenever it has finished generating a new packet of audio samples (by default one packet is 128 samples, but this number is tweakable).
+While 'ticking', the emulator will call your audio callback whenever it has finished generating a new packet of (usually) 128 audio samples

 ## Platform Abstraction

-The emulator headers themselves don't care how you're getting keyboard input, or implement the rendering and audio playback, instead this must be provided by your embedding code.
+The emulator headers themselves don't care how you're getting keyboard input from the host platform, or how rendering and audio playback happens, this must be implemented by your embedding code.

-The example embedding uses the following portability headers to abstract from the underlying platform:
+The example embedding uses the following portability headers for this:

 - [sokol_app.h](https://github.com/floooh/sokol/blob/master/sokol_app.h): as cross-platform application-wrapper (app entry, window- and 3D-context creation, and input)
 - [sokol_gfx.h](https://github.com/floooh/sokol/blob/master/sokol_gfx.h): to copy the emulator's framebuffer into a texture and render it through a 3D-API (using GL, D3D11 or Metal)